rsokl/Learning_Python/Python/Module3_IntroducingNumpy/AutoDiff.md

 <!-- #region -->

-(Full disclosure: I, the author of PLYMI, created MyGrad, which we will be discussing here.
-Like PLYMI it is a completely free and open-source educational resource.)
+(Full disclosure: I created MyGrad, which we will be discussing here.
+Like PLYMI, MyGrad is a completely free and open-source educational resource.)

-This section is not about the essentials of NumPy, rather it is about a 3rd party library, [MyGrad](https://github.com/rsokl/MyGrad), that adds a new capability to NumPy: automatic differentiation is the ability to algorithmically evaluate derivatives of functions.
+This section is not about the essentials of NumPy, rather it is about a 3rd party library, [MyGrad](https://github.com/rsokl/MyGrad), that adds a new capability to NumPy.
+It adds automatic differentiation: the ability to algorithmically evaluate derivatives of functions.

 Automatic differentiation (a.k.a autodiff) is an important technology for scientific computing and machine learning, it enables us to measure rates of change (or "cause and effect") through our code via the derivatives of the mathematical functions that our code computes.
 Autodiff is proving to be so crucial to advancements in STEM-computing that it ought to be introduced to audiences early in their numerical computing journeys.
 This is the motivation for including this section in PLYMI's NumPy module.